y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 Choose access pattern based on usage:

-*Reactive access* - when the value is used in JSX or hook dependency arrays:
+*Reactive access* - when the value is used in JSX or hook dependency arrays, causing re-renders:

 ```{code-block} ts
 :caption: Example: Log export store value access - reactive